salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares of Stock

-salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of salesforce.com stock in a transaction that occurred on Friday, April 1st.
-The shares were sold at an average price of $211.58, for a total value of $486,634.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the business’s stock in a transaction that occurred on Wednesday, April 6th.
+The shares were sold at an average price of $200.68, for a total transaction of $461,564.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.

 Marc Benioff also recently made the following trade(s):

-A number of institutional investors have recently bought and sold shares of the stock.
-Dixon Hughes Goodman Wealth Advisors LLC raised its position in salesforce.com by 5.3% in the 1st quarter.
-Dixon Hughes Goodman Wealth Advisors LLC now owns 1,205 shares of the CRM provider’s stock worth $256,000 after purchasing an additional 61 shares during the period.
-Garrett Investment Advisors LLC raised its position in salesforce.com by 36.3% in the 1st quarter.
-Garrett Investment Advisors LLC now owns 4,410 shares of the CRM provider’s stock worth $936,000 after purchasing an additional 1,175 shares during the period.
-M&R Capital Management Inc. raised its position in salesforce.com by 4.5% in the 1st quarter.
-M&R Capital Management Inc. now owns 6,583 shares of the CRM provider’s stock worth $1,398,000 after purchasing an additional 285 shares during the period.
-Private Asset Management Inc. raised its position in salesforce.com by 13.0% in the 1st quarter.
-Private Asset Management Inc. now owns 37,811 shares of the CRM provider’s stock worth $8,028,000 after purchasing an additional 4,342 shares during the period.
-Finally, Park National Corp OH raised its position in salesforce.com by 2.8% in the 1st quarter.
-Park National Corp OH now owns 2,663 shares of the CRM provider’s stock worth $565,000 after purchasing an additional 72 shares during the period.
-77.16% of the stock is currently owned by institutional investors.
+CRM has been the subject of a number of research reports.
+Loop Capital cut their price objective on shares of salesforce.com from $275.00 to $225.00 in a research note on Monday, February 7th.
+Citigroup upped their price objective on shares of salesforce.com from $220.00 to $233.00 in a research note on Wednesday, March 2nd.
+JPMorgan Chase & Co. set a $316.00 price target on shares of salesforce.com in a research report on Wednesday, March 2nd.
+Canaccord Genuity Group dropped their price target on shares of salesforce.com from $315.00 to $260.00 and set a “buy” rating for the company in a research report on Wednesday, March 2nd.
+Finally, Royal Bank of Canada set a $325.00 price target on shares of salesforce.com in a research report on Wednesday, March 2nd.
+Seven analysts have rated the stock with a hold rating, thirty-two have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Buy” and an average price target of $302.23.

-A number of brokerages recently weighed in on CRM.
-Credit Suisse Group set a $375.00 price objective on shares of salesforce.com in a report on Thursday, March 3rd.
-Wedbush decreased their target price on shares of salesforce.com from $315.00 to $275.00 and set an “outperform” rating for the company in a research note on Wednesday, March 2nd.
-Piper Sandler decreased their target price on shares of salesforce.com from $365.00 to $330.00 and set an “overweight” rating for the company in a research note on Wednesday, March 2nd.
-Zacks Investment Research lowered shares of salesforce.com from a “strong-buy” rating to a “hold” rating and set a $244.00 target price for the company. in a research note on Tuesday, February 1st.
-Finally, Stifel Nicolaus decreased their target price on shares of salesforce.com from $350.00 to $300.00 and set a “buy” rating for the company in a research note on Wednesday, March 2nd.
-Seven research analysts have rated the stock with a hold rating, thirty-two have issued a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $302.23.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Vectors Research Management LLC grew its holdings in salesforce.com by 128.9% during the 4th quarter.
+Vectors Research Management LLC now owns 103 shares of the CRM provider’s stock valued at $26,000 after buying an additional 58 shares in the last quarter.
+Retirement Planning Co of New England Inc. purchased a new position in salesforce.com during the 4th quarter valued at approximately $27,000.
+Financial Enhancement Group LLC grew its holdings in salesforce.com by 589.5% during the 4th quarter.
+Financial Enhancement Group LLC now owns 131 shares of the CRM provider’s stock valued at $33,000 after buying an additional 112 shares in the last quarter.
+First Personal Financial Services grew its holdings in salesforce.com by 83.3% during the 3rd quarter.
+First Personal Financial Services now owns 132 shares of the CRM provider’s stock valued at $36,000 after buying an additional 60 shares in the last quarter.
+Finally, Northwest Investment Counselors LLC bought a new stake in shares of salesforce.com in the 4th quarter valued at approximately $35,000.
+Institutional investors and hedge funds own 77.16% of the company’s stock.

 About salesforce.com (Get Rating)